 Have I gone completely off the rails you ask?
 No, I have not.
 For this isn’t just any old cardboard box, it’s a Terracycle No Separation Zero Waste Box.
 What this box will enable me to do is to recycle almost all of the final few bits of landfill waste I’m still creating.
 The stuff that is just too difficult for me to give up, at least right now.

 Terracycle are a company who pride themselves on recycling the bits and bobs which aren’t easily recyclable elsewhere.
 The range of things you can recycle with them is huge: items such as tennis balls, sponges, crayons, backpacks, cassette tapes, safety goggles, flip flops and about a million other things.
-Continue reading “The most expensive cardboard box I’ve ever bought”→
+Continue reading “The most worthwhile cardboard box I’ve ever bought”→

 So in November, I wrote a post focusing on easy ways to start reducing everyday single-use plastic after seeing the film ‘A Plastic Ocean’.
 I was beyond excited when Plastic Oceans shared the link on their Facebook page (I still am to be honest)!